 Maryland Code and Court Rules

-The Maryland Code is a compilation of the statutes currently in effect and is generally organized by subject (e.g., Criminal Law Article, Family Law Article).
-The Supreme Court of Maryland, the highest court in Maryland, exercising court rulemaking power.
-The current Code and Rules are available online through multiple sources.
+The Maryland Code is a compilation of the statutes and is generally organized by subject (e.g., Criminal Law Article, Family Law Article).
+The Supreme Court of Maryland, the highest court, promulgates rules that govern the practice and procedure in state courts.
+The Code and Rules are available online through multiple sources.

-- Current Code and Rules from Westlaw (Video Tutorial to Search Rules)
+- Code and Rules from Westlaw (Video Tutorial to Search Rules)

-The publishers of the websites on this page make every effort to keep their sites updated in a timely fashion.
-However, the Library cannot warrant that these sites are current at the present time.
-Researchers should verify currentness with the website publisher and/or the original institutional author of the material.
-These online versions do not have annotations.
-Annotated versions of the current and superseded Maryland Code are available at the Library in print and through database subscriptions.
+Publishers of the three websites linked above manage the timing of their updates.
+The Library cannot guarantee that material contained on their pages reflects the latest amendments to the Maryland Code.
+Thus, researchers should verify currency with the website publisher or the original institutional author.
+These online versions do not contain annotations.
+Annotated versions of the current and superseded Maryland Code are available at the Library through print and database subscriptions.

 Laws of Maryland